Adding Short Form Audio Posts to MŌN

 Secondary Screen Redesigns

-Finally, we wanted to go back and redesign the pages with secondary function to the content.
+Finally, we wanted to go back and redesign the pages that offered secondary function to support the in-app content.
+User generated content requires users to be able to find creators that they want to follow and see their profiles.
 The new search page incorporates all three types of content, as well as featured users, and can become a hub for discoverability on the app.
-And the new profile page gives users a chance to highlight their memos and upcoming rooms.
+And the new profile page gives users a chance to highlight their memos, content, and upcoming rooms.

 Next Steps